lerichard95/rile-cs203-game1/brainstorm-ideas.md

+#Brainstorming

 [x] If all functions should be pure, how do I change the state of playField in ColumnsWorld.onTick()??

 [x] If I am returning new states of PlayField, then should all constructors for each state item (like PlayerPiece) update the state?

+[ ] Use ColumnsWorld constructor to build a new ColumnsWorld for each function?

+[ ] Do I need to test EVERY function?...
+Even constructors, toString?

+[ ] How do I know if a test is sensible?
+Which properties of an object should be tested?

+[ ] Should I only test the fields/variables that are relevant/referred to in the function?

+[ ]

+[ ] Do I need to test onTick itself?
+Or is it acceptable to just test the functions inside of it?...
+Possibly difficult to recreate states to compare

+[ ]

+What is a property?
+PROPERTIES ARE RULES- see if the functions obey the mechanics of the game?

+Test the most complicated thing first???

 #TEST CHECKLIST
 Functions to run tests on